finalwebsites/backup4wp/README.md

 ## Update notes
 *14th September 2020*
 We changed the options page that users can use their SMTP server credentials now.
-To keep those settings in MyBackup, we added several columns to the table "backupsettings".
+To keep those settings in Backup4WP, we added several columns to the table "backupsettings".
 To get the update you need to replace the whole "mybackup" directory (keep your "backups" directory!) and visit the main page.
 The function "update_mybackup()" will add the missing database table columns.
 Optionally, add your own SMTP server credentials.

 ## Credits
 * [Mysqldump by Diego Torres](https://github.com/ifsnop/mysqldump-php)